craftermame/ruby-book/README.md

 > [!NOTE]
 > Does GitHub or some thing automatically delete the end line?
 The line will not be appeared on the repository but on code editor.

+### What does heredoc mean

+Heredoc (here document) is a technical term that lets us write multiple-lined string directly on the program file.
+Thanks for it, we can write actual HTML syntax on the ruby file without any escapes.

 ## References

 - 「プロを目指す人のためのRuby入門」